fecommunity/reactpress/README.md

 To publish packages to npm:

 1. Ensure you're logged into npm: `pnpm login`
-2. Run the publish script: `pnpm run publish`
+2. Run the publish script: `pnpm run release`
 3. Follow the interactive prompts to select packages and version increments

 Please read our [Contributing Guide](https://github.com/fecommunity/reactpress/blob/master/CONTRIBUTING.md) for details on our code of conduct and development process.